getbubblenow/bubble/docs/remote-launcher.md

 ## Fork a Remote Launcher
 After you log in, you should see a "Launch Bubble" screen.
+If you don't see this screen, click the "My Bubble" link in the header.

 In the "Bubble Type" drop-down box, choose "Fork".